 If your business is still using paper time cards or tracking work hours manually, we recommend changing to an automated system, like Camelo.
 It’s hard to backtrack and spot discrepancies in manual timesheets, especially if you manage a larger team.

 Be careful when monitoring your employees, though.
 Being too strict and obvious can appear like you’re micromanaging and intruding into their privacy.

 Create a healthy and positive company culture

-That’s why you need to establish a healthy and positive company culture to create bonds and honesty in the workplace, as well as increasing employee trust and satisfaction.
+That’s why you need to establish a healthy and positive company culture to create bonds and honesty in the workplace, as well as increase employee trust and satisfaction.

 Some actions you can take to build a better company culture and prevent time theft include:

-Use a good time and attendance software
+Use good time and attendance software

-How to tackle time theft?
+How to tackle time theft

 Can employers sue employees who committed time theft?

-It’s best to take preventive action before it actually happens in your business.
-Pay more attention to suspicious behaviors and take action in a timely manner.
+It’s best to take preventive action before fraudulent behaviors actually occur in your business.
+Pay attention to suspicious behaviors and take action in a timely manner.